Dalbergia lanceolaria

 Dalbergia lanceolaria is a species of tree in the subfamily Faboideae and tribe Dalbergieae.
-It is a medium-sized tree growing to 20m tall and is native to: India, Sri Lanka, Nepal, Burma and Indo-China (its Vietnamese names include vảy ốc, bạt ong or trắc múi giáo).
+It is a medium-sized tree growing to 20m tall and is native to: India, Sri Lanka, Nepal, Burma and Indo-China.

 The bark of the tree is traditionally used as an analgesic and anti-diarrhoeal.
 The apiose isoflavone compound lanceolarin is found in its root bark.

 Because it produces new stems (ramets), it is recommended for reforestation projects on degraded land where seeds are unlikely to grow successfully.

 Subspecies

 Plants of the World Online includes: